-I have written several articles on our Presidents and Vice-Presidents.
-A list of the links have been provided at the bottom of this article for your convenience.
-This article will, however address additional Presidents and their places in history.
+I have written several articles on President Obama.
+A list of the links have been provided at bottom of this article for your convenience.
+This article will, however address different aspects on President Obama’s life.

 To elect an African American president was a huge and very inspiring event for the country.
 Finally, after 200-plus years of discrimination and repression, a black man became the most powerful person on the planet.
 African-Americans rejoiced when this man was elected, nay the world rejoiced.
 The black population finally had a true role model, a very articulate and presidential person.
 What we got was a very divisive president.
 I thought he would be a great “uniter”, finally ending the strife between the races, and making us a whole country.
 But instead he made this country more divided than ever.
 BLM came into being on his watch.
 It became acceptable to kill cops, or to at least ignore the event when it occurred.
 I sometimes get ahead of myself, If I am going to make statements like this I better be able to support them.
 Be patient, I will.

 One author came up with 8 ways Obama was a disappointment.
 I am going to list these items but I am going to change the order a little bit and edit them with some of my own thoughts.